 My university interview was a couple hours long: we had a group interview, which over Zoom can be a funny one, the timed written task, and then a slot for your one-to-one interview.
 The applicants in the group seemed very friendly and inclusive, which elevated my experience more, as I knew what kind of people would be there with me.
 This I believed was a good interview for the most part, even though I had some connectivity issues throughout.

 My last interview (School Direct) was actually in the school, as schools had reopened that week.
 All the staff were super friendly which helped me feel more comfortable.
 The school reopening also meant I had to actually go and teach to a class of students, which was nerve-wracking, but I believe I done well.
 It could have gone better, but as my interviewer said, teaching is all about reflecting on what you could do better each time you teach.
 I felt very comfortable in this interview and felt it went really well.

 So, I got into both my School Direct and my university option!
 I’m so proud of myself of getting into both, and it made me feel that all the hard work was worth it.
-I ended up picking School Direct, as the environment, the people, and the children seemed lovely, and the commute is not a bad one.
-The plus side is that I will still be doing lessons at Roehampton, which I love.
+I ended up picking School Direct option in the end, just mostly off of a gut feeling.

 I’m excited to embark on this new journey, and curious to see where this takes me.
 I know it will be extremely hard work, as it is essentially learning everything within one year, but it is a new adventure, and a new experience with new people.